 That’s just one example.
 We all have experiences that didn’t go as we expected, but we don’t regret them.

 After all, the “best” stories don’t need to have a happy ending in order to be great stories.

 Be happy without the story

-Tal Ben-Shahar is a psychologist and professor at Harvard who is also the renowned author of several books that teach you how to be happy.
+Tal Ben-Shahar is a psychologist and professor at Harvard who is also the renowned author of several books to teach you how to be happy.

-As strange as it might seem, the idea of giving people tools that help them achieve more as human beings is relatively new, but it has always generated a lot of interest.
+As strange as it might seem, the idea of giving people tools that help them achieve more as human beings is relatively new.However, it has always generated a lot of interest.

-- Dr. Ben-Shahar, through books like “The Pursuit of Happiness” and other publications, is a good example of this, as he considers how people look for answers to existential voids using positive psychology approaches.
+- Dr. Ben-Shahar, through books like “The Pursuit of Perfect” and other publications, is a good example of this.
+He considers how people look for answers to existential voids using positive psychology approaches.